Mia Mingus: Education

 Mingus attended school in the Virgin Islands until she was 17 years old.
-She then attended Agnes Scott College, an all-women's school in Decatur, Georgia, where she earned her degree in Women's Studies.
+She then attended Agnes Scott College, an all-women's school in Decatur, Georgia, where she earned her degree in women's studies.
 While volunteering at the National Human for Rights Education Center in high school, Mingus was introduced to Loretta Ross, an African American reproductive justice activist.
 Through similar volunteering, Mingus was able to earn a community service scholarship to go to college.

 Career

 Early career

 After graduation, Mingus began her career by working at a feminist bookstore in Atlanta, Charis Books & More.
 Through Charis, Mingus found an activist community, including a group called Queer Girls, which threw house parties specifically for queer women of color.
 Later, Mingus worked at Georgians for Choice, an organization associated with the National Abortion Reproductive Rights Action League (NARAL).
 Later, Mingus was accepted to a reproductive justice fellowship in Chicago.
 She later became the co-director at Georgians for Choice.
 Mingus also served on the board of SPARK: Reproductive Justice NOW as the co-founder and co-leader.

 Mingus was a part of numerous national coalitions such as Causes in Common, which focused on achieving reproductive rights, health, and justice work for the LGBTQ+ community.
-She was also a part of the Access Project, NILNY, CLPP(Civil Liberties and Public Policy), and more.
+She was also a part of the Access Project, NILNY, CLPP (Civil Liberties and Public Policy), and more.
 Mingus built a partnership with the Atlanta Transformative Justice Collaborative [ATJC], between SPARK and CWPE, and also Project South.

 Current career

 Mia Mingus's work focuses on disability justice as a means of liberation.
 Mingus founded the Living Bridges Project, which focuses on listening to people's responses regarding child sexual abuse.
 The goal of this project is to offer support and resources to survivors.
 Similarly, Mingus is the cofounder and core member of the Bay Area Transformative Justice Collective (BATJC), which also collects such child sexual abuse stories and further creates transformative justice responses that promote healing and accountability.

 Currently, Mingus has a popular blog titled Leaving Evidence, where she focuses on different social justice issues.
 Her articles have been showcased in numerous magazines and publications.
+On October 14, 2021, Mingus was awarded the Robert Coles "Call of Service" award by The Phillips Brooks House Association.